Leaders.com

 4. Leaders Provide Guidance

 Guidance isn’t about simply telling people what to do.
-For good leaders, it’s about explaining how to do something.
-Sometimes, people need additional help, and leaders must be willing to take the necessary steps to do so.
+For a good leader, it’s about explaining how to do something.
+Sometimes, people need additional help when learning, and leaders must be willing to take the necessary steps to do so.
 This is done by setting an example.
 For instance, if people see leaders doing it, they’ll want to follow suit.

 5. Leaders Establish a Vision